jrcomey/jrcomey.github.io/index.md

 $$\boldsymbol{R}(\psi, \theta, \phi)\begin{bmatrix}{F_x}_b\\{F_y}_b\\{F_z}_b\\\end{bmatrix} = \boldsymbol{R}(\psi, \theta, \phi)\begin{bmatrix}0 & 0 & 0 & 0\\0 & 0 & 0 & 0\\-1 & -1 & -1 & -1\\\end{bmatrix}\begin{bmatrix}F_0\\F_1\\F_2\\F_3\\\end{bmatrix}$$

+Each column defines the effect each motor has on component body forces as a fraction of the total magnitude of the motor force.
+Each row refers to the component force.
 Given that the $z$ axis in the body frame points normal to the underside of the aircraft, and the motors are fixed upright on a quadcopter, each motor produces force in the $-z$ direction equal to the magnitude of its total force.
 In the event that a motor is tilted, the mixer can be updated to reflect the effect on the component forces.
+If the UAV has more motors (e.g. a hexacopter) then the motor mixer will have additional columns corresponding to the number of motors.